Paralyzed boy could lose his caretaker to deportation

 By Kristen Swilley

-Springdale, OH (WCPO) -- When Sandra Mendoza learned her 6-year-old son, Ricky, had become partially paralyzed in the wake of a car crash, she told then-boyfriend Yancarlos Mendez-Perez he was free to go.
+Springdale, OH (WCPO/CNN) -- When Sandra Mendoza learned her 6-year-old son, Ricky, had become partially paralyzed in the wake of a car crash, she told then-boyfriend Yancarlos Mendez-Perez he was free to go.

 Caring for a child with a disability wasn't what he had signed up for when their relationship began, and she didn't want him to feel trapped.